-Healthcare spending in the U.S. reached \$4.867 trillion in 2023, a 7.5% increase from the previous year, and shows no signs of abating.
-Americans spent an average of \$4,000 out-of-pocket on health insurance in 2023, up nearly 20% from five years earlier.
+Healthcare spending in the U.S. reached \$4.867 trillion in 2023, a 7.5% increase from the previous year - and showing no signs of abating.
+Americans spent about \$4,000 on health insurance in 2023, up nearly 20% from five years earlier.
 MSK currently consumes 16 - 20% of that total cost and will continue to rise as the population ages.
+Regrettably, an estimated one-third of that spend has been attributed to abject waste, inefficiency, unnecessary surgery and other misused MSK related services.

-The results of this Segal analysis clearly demonstrate that Upswing's population health management program significantly reduced costs while improving quality outcomes for the State of Connecticut Health Plan members with MSK conditions.

-Prior patient survey data further corroborates the causal relationship between the results and the Upswing intervention.
+The results of the Segal analysis clearly demonstrate that Upswing's population health management program significantly reduced costs while improving quality outcomes for the State of Connecticut Health Plan members with MSK conditions.
+Prior patient survey data further corroborates cause and effect between the results and the Upswing intervention.
 Future analysis, already underway, will explore Upswing's impact on functional improvement measured by specific patient-reported outcomes to provide a more holistic and granular evaluation of clinical outcomes.